Kiffhost/exalted-scripture-understanding/Rules Reference/Sorcery/Shaping Rituals.md

 tags:
   - source/solar-book
 ---
-Shaping rituals are an abstraction of the many and varied ways a sorcerer might gain [[Sorcery#Motes]].
+Shaping rituals are an abstraction of the many and varied ways a sorcerer might gain [[Rules Reference/Sorcery/Sorcery#Motes]].

 #custom/note: shaping rituals do not have names.
 Names presented here and elsewhere are purely for convenience of file reference.